engr101staff/engr101matlab/_sources/working_with_images/main.rst

 We can use a matrix of numbers to represent a grayscale image, with values between 0 and 255 for different shades of gray.
 If we want a color image, how could we describe the color of each pixel?

 We could try to have a number for each color, e.g. 0 = red, 1 = orange, 2 = blue, ..., 58 = etc. Although a box of 256 crayons would be pretty awesome, we really need a strategy that can represent every possible color, and there are a lot more than 256!
-A fixed set of colors also doesn't allow us to account for things like brightness or saturation of the color, which are important to our human understanding of color.
+A fixed set of colors also doesn't allow us to dynamically adjust colors (e.g. to be lighter, darker, more intense, etc.) in a way that mataches our human understanding of color.

 You may be familiar with the way printers use a combination of three *primary colors* to create other colors.
-We'll look at something similar, but using the primary colors of light which are red, green, and blue (RGB).
+We'll do something similar, but using the primary colors of light which are red, green, and blue (RGB).
+This representation is inspired by the way our eyes perceive color and also aligned with the way computer displays produce color.
 If we use 256 possible values for each primary color, we get a total of over 16 million different color combinations!
-This representation is inspired by the way our eyes perceive color and also aligned with the way computer displays produce color.

 In MATLAB RGB images, we need to find a way to describe where each pixel is and also describe the amount of red, green, and blue in each pixel.
 We do this with a matrix for each *color channel* in the image.
 If we wanted to, we could store these channels as individual matrices, but that could get confusing fast.
 Instead, we'll take advantage of MATLAB's capability to make 3D matrices and store each RGB color channel as one layer.